resilmesh2/CASM/README.md

 # CVE connector
 Instructions for running the CVE connector are listed in [README](cve_connector/README.md).
+The most important thing is to obtain NVD REST API key that should be used by the CVE connector.

 # Tests
 Tests are available in `test` folder.